ANSH-RIYAL/Auto-Graph/knowledge_docs/PROMPTS.md

 ## Visualization-Graph Conversion Prompt (LLM)

 System (prepend):
 "You convert an AST graph into a standardized visualization-graph.
-Do not invent edges or nodes that are not traceable.
+Do not invent edges or nodes.
 You may rename, summarize, and fill kind_specific fields.
-Keep positions and edges unchanged.
+Keep ids, edges, and positions unchanged.
 Output JSON ONLY conforming to the schema.
 Temperature 0.1."

 User (template to fill):
 "Schema:\n<PASTE SCHEMA>\n\nInitial viz draft (immutable edges/positions):\n<PASTE INITIAL VIZ JSON>\n\nTask: Improve naming, summaries, responsibilities, interfaces, domain_tags, and kind_specific fields.
 Do not alter edges, ids, or positions."